 In the acid-disproportionation reaction, as shown in Eq.
-4, one equivalent of substrate, two equivalents of nitroxide, 6, and two equivalents of p-toluenesulfonic acid are stirred in methylene chloride.
-The nitroxide disproportionates to give one equivalent of oxoammonium tosylate and one equivalent of hydroxylamine tosylate as in Scheme 1.
-The oxoammonium salt tosylate, carries out the oxidation and is converted to a second equivalent of hydroxylamine tosylate is washed with water and brine, and dried.
+4, one equivalent of substrate, two equivalents of nitroxide, 6, and two equivalents of p-toluenesulfonic acid are stirred in methylene chloride.7 The nitroxide disproportionates to give one equivalent of oxoammonium tosylate and one equivalent of hydroxylamine tosylate as in Scheme 1.
+The oxoammonium salt tosylate, carries out the oxidation and is converted to a second equivalent of hydroxylamine tosylate which precipitates.
+The mixture is filtered, and the filtrate is washed with water and brine, and dried.
 Further purification may be necessary.
-Like the oxoammonium salt oxidation, the reaction is colorimetric in that the orange nitroxide is converted to a white slurry.
-Yields are high.
-Also, as in the oxoammonium salt reactions, the spent oxidant can be regenerated to give the nitroxide.
+Like the oxoammonim salt oxidation, the reaction is colorimetric in that the orange nitroxide is converted to a white slurry.
+Yields are high.7 Also, as in the oxoammonium salt reactions, the spent oxidant can be regenerated to give the nitroxide.

-The method has been extensively developed by the Banwell group in Australia.
-In the Banwell work, 1,2-diols are readily oxidized to hydroxy ketones or 1,2-diketones (Scheme 8).
-Apparently, there is no $\beta$ oxygen inhibition in these reactions.
+The method has been extensively developed by the Banwell group in Australia.^{8,26} In the Banwell work, 1,2-diols are readily oxidized to hydroxy ketones or 1,2-diketones (Scheme 8).
+Apparently, there is no β oxygen inhibition in these reactions.